ODOT and Deschutes County have partnered to design and construct a two-lane roundabout at the intersection of U.S. 20 and OB Riley/Cook Ave.

 The project developement process consists of the following phases:

-- Phase 1: Perform traffic analysis and an alternatives analysis to evaluate previously adopted concepts and new potential solutions, including a multi-lane roundabout, to be included in Phase 2.
+- Phase 1: Perform traffic analysis and an alternatives analysis to evaluate previously adopted concepts and new potential solutions.
+Complete Spring 2019

-- Phase 2: Refine potential concept alternatives and conduct an extensive public outreach process to gain broad community and stakeholder input on potential solutions.
-Determine the preferred long-term solution for the project and develop to 30% design.
+- Phase 2: Refine concept alternatives and conduct an extensive public outreach process to gain broad community and stakeholder input on potential solutions.
+Develop project to 30% design.
+Complete Summer/Fall 2019

-- Phase 3 (not yet funded): Begin the right-of-way acquisition process and develop the project to Final Design.
+- Phase 3: Begin the right-of-way acquisition process and develop the project to Final Design.
+On going

 Past safety improvements